-Álvaro Cunha et al. (2006) investigated in detail, the evolution of dynamic identification and structural health monitoring studies from input-output techniques towards output-only, quite practical operational modal analysis intensively today.
-The theory of operational modal analysis is summarized in this section without going into the details of the mathematical model.
-Operational modal analysis is also called as ambient vibration testing as only the measurement of reactions is targeted under little daily vibrations.
-In this way, it is possible to stay in the operational system of the structure, and there is no need to force it externally.
-(Figure 1) On the other hand, ultralow noise and high precision accelerometers are required for being able to measure and acquire these micro-g level vibrations, especially on buildings, in this technique.
+Álvaro Cunha et al (2006) investigated in detail, the evolution of dynamic identification and structural health monitoring studies from input-output techniques towards output-only, quite practical operational modal analysis intensively today.
+The theory of operational modal analysis is summarized at this section without going into the details of the mathematical model.
+Operational modal analysis is also called as ambient vibration testing as only the measurement of reactions are targeted under little daily vibrations.
+In this way it is possible to stay in the operational systematic of the structure and there is no need to externally force it.
+(Figure 1) On the other hand ultra-low noise and high precision accelerometers are required for being able to measure and acquire this micro-g level vibrations especially on buildings, in this technique.

 At the analysis stage, besides simple peak picking, advanced techniques are proposed.
-Frequency Domain Decomposition-FDD (Brincker et al. 2001) in the frequency domain and Stochastic Subspace Identification (SSI) (Peeters et al., 1999) in the time domain are two of the most preferred techniques.
+Frequency Domain Decomposition-FDD (Brincker et al 2001) in frequency domain and Stochastic Subspace Identification (SSI) (Peeters et al, 1999) in time domain are two of the most preferred techniques.